NickTheSecurityDude/DevSecOps-AWS/README.md

 This guide will show you how to lauch a multi-account DevSecOps CodePipeline.

+In order to help protect your supply chain (Development Operation) its important to reduce your blast radius and enforce separate of duties.
+Therefore, for pipelines its important to use multiple accounts.
+Typically this would be one dev account for the developers, which will contain your CodeCommit repos, then a second account will contain your DevOps tools, so your build server, pipeline, artifact bucket etc, and the rest of the accounts will be your differen environments, ex. test, prod, etc.

+We turn CodePipeline into a DevSecOps pipeline by using CFN_NAG to check out templates for common security issues before deploying them.

 Currently only US-East-1 is supported.

+Here's how to get started:

 1. Create a helper table like the below: